wsxiaoys/lil/readme.txt

        used to provide most of the functionality that other languages provide via the use of macros but at the program's runtime and with full access to the program's state

+     downeval [...]
+       downeval complements upeval.
+It works like eval, but the code is evaluated in the environment where the most recent call to upeval was made

      jaileval ["clean"] <code>
        the <code> will be executed in its own LIL environment.
 Unless "clean" is specified, the new LIL environment will get a copy of the